mhbeals/mhwood.github.io/histories/delpher.md

 Newspaper data is divided into three file types: an MPEG21 XML file describing the issue, an ALTO XML file for each page and an OCR XML file for each article.
-This data adheres to two primary metadata schema: structural metadata using MPEG21-DIDL and descriptive metadata using Dublin Core and derivatives thereof.
+This data adheres to two primary metadata schemas: structural metadata using MPEG21-DIDL and descriptive metadata using Dublin Core and derivatives thereof.
 The MPEG21 file describes the structural hierarchy of the newspaper issue and provides descriptive